 CVE-2026-5721 Overview

-A Stored Cross-Site Scripting (XSS) vulnerability has been identified in the wpDataTables – WordPress Data Table, Dynamic Tables & Table Charts Plugin for WordPress.
-The vulnerability exists in all versions up to and including 6.5.0.4 and stems from insufficient input sanitization and output escaping in the prepareCellOutput() method of the LinkWDTColumn, ImageWDTColumn, and EmailWDTColumn classes.
-This flaw allows unauthenticated attackers to inject arbitrary web scripts that execute when users access affected pages.
+CVE-2026-5721 is a Stored Cross-Site Scripting (XSS) vulnerability in the wpDataTables – WordPress Data Table, Dynamic Tables & Table Charts Plugin for WordPress.
+The flaw affects all plugin versions up to and including 6.5.0.4.
+The vulnerability resides in the prepareCellOutput() method of the LinkWDTColumn, ImageWDTColumn, and EmailWDTColumn classes.
+Insufficient input sanitization and output escaping allow unauthenticated attackers to inject arbitrary web scripts.
+Exploitation requires tricking an administrator into importing data from an attacker-controlled source while affected column types (Link, Image, or Email) are configured.
+Injected scripts execute in the browser of any user visiting an affected page.

 Critical Impact